yoyongxuan/tp/docs/UserGuide.md

 ![result for `add A1234567B n/Betsy Crowe t/friend e/betsycrowe@u.nus.edu p/89891206 t/needshelp h/@BetsyC`](images/addBetsyCrowe.png)

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
-Duplicate students cannot be added to the Address Book.
-A student is considered a duplicate student if either the SID or the email are the same as another existing student in the Address Book.
+Duplicate students cannot be added to CadetHQ.
+A student is considered a duplicate student if either the SID or the email are the same as another existing student in CadetHQ.
 It is recommended to use the student's email starting with e, instead of his nus friendly mail.
 Rationale: SID and email are uniquely given by NUS, whereas it is possible for students to share phone contact for a brief period of time.
 </div>`

 ### Editing a student: `edit`

-Edits an existing student in the Address Book.
+Edits an existing student in CadetHQ.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [h/TELEGRAM_HANDLE] [t/TAG]…​` or `edit SID [n/NAME] [p/PHONE] [e/EMAIL] [h/TELEGRAM_HANDLE] [t/TAG]…​`